YaronL16/Hafifon/02.Storage/LVM.md

   - Logical extents
   - Device mapper

-- Give three ways to list the following:
+- Give three ways to list the followings:
   - All LVs
   - All VGs
   - All PVs